colinjlacy/sveltos-managed-vclusters/README.md

 These will create the necessary Sveltos resources to listen for events that will kick off the automated workflows.

+## Did it work?

-Now change your `kubectl` context back to your EKS cluster, and run:
+Change your `kubectl` context back to your EKS cluster, and run:

 ```sh
 helm upgrade --install developer-load-balancers ./charts